x7qiu/LeetCode/LinkedList/README.md

 1. **Design the inside of `while` loop**

    In this step we ignore edge cases and focus on the body of the list.
-A `cur` node, initialized as the `head` node before entering the loop, will always be the current node that we are working on.
+A `cur` node, initialized as the `head` node before entering the loop, will always be the current node that we are looking at.

 2. **Decide the break condition for the loop**

-   Once we have the inside of the loop from above, we break out when one of the referenced node reaches a `NULL` state.
+   Once we have the inside of the loop from above, we break out when one of the referenced node reaches  `NULL`.

    This will usually be the `cur` node, but exceptions exsist.
 For example, if we referenced`cur->next->value` or `cur->next->next` in the loop, we must break out of the loop when `cur->next` is `NULL`.

 3. **Handle edge cases**

-   The `head` node often needs to be handled seperately because there is no node before it.
+   The `head` node needs to be handled seperately if we referenced a `pre` node inside the loop, because `head` has no previous node.
+Similary, if we break out of the loop before `cur` reaches `NULL`, the last nodes need to be handled on its own.

 ## When `pre` node is needed: Dummy node to the rescue